Latest in: l.a. louver

 6 Jun 2014

 We have the rare opportunity to show an historical work by Sol LeWitt in our second floor group show.
-Titled 1-2-3-2-1 (1979), the painted aluminum sculpture is a prime example of LeWitt’s exploration and fascination with …
+Titled 1-2-3-2-1 (1979), the painted aluminum sculpture is a prime example of LeWitt’s exploration and fascination with the …

 Featured Image